 Conclusion

 The first IVF cycle is a learning experience.
 Success rates vary based on age, egg quality, sperm quality, and underlying health conditions.
 While the process can be emotionally and physically demanding, staying informed and supported can make a significant difference in your journey.
-Your fertility team will guide you every step of the way, helping you feel more in control and optimistic about the outcome.
+Your fertility consultant will guide you every step of the way, helping you feel more in control and optimistic about the outcome.